-The correct placement of gasket and proper tightening of bolts in a flanged joint will ensure a leak free joint.
-The following procedure describes how to achieve the same.
+The correct placement of gasket and proper tightening of bolts in a flanged joint will ensure a leak-free joint.
+Proper bolt tightening will ensure uniform load distribution in all bolts without damaging the gaskets.
+The following procedure describes how to tighten flange bolts.

 Before actual tightening starts, the flange, gasket, bolts/nuts need to be observed as below:

 Leakage through a flanged joint is prevented as gasket material flows inside the flange surface imperfections and seal them.
 But there are limitations that a gasket can successfully seal.
 Hence, Flange surfaces must be checked thoroughly to ensure the absence of large nicks, dents, or gouges.
 So the flange surface finish must be as per manufacturer recommendation for particular gasket materials.
 Recommended values of flange surface roughness are as follows: